 6. Which is the most popular method for measuring low resistance?

 Explanation: Kelvin’s double bridge is used for the measurement of low resistances of the order of 1ῼ or less.
 Ammeter voltmeter method is used for the measurement of current flowing through and the voltage across the circuit.

 7. How is the contact resistance related to the circuit while measuring a low resistance?

-a) independant of the type of the resistance
+a) independent of the type of resistance

 b) it is negligible